 - Stationing for a PLAN view is normally left to right. - TYPICAL SECTION and other SECTION views show further details for a typical bridge component at a given location.
 TYPICAL SECTIONS are used to depict standard elements for the abutments, bents, retaining walls, etc. On sheets other than the GENERAL PLAN, it is preferred to show lettered sections which show the location and orientation of the SECTION. - As additional SECTIONS are needed, define them with a lettered SECTION (e.g., SECTION A-A, SECTION B-B, etc.).
-Letters used for SECTIONS may repeat for each different bridge element within a set of plans. - All SECTION views shall be taken from a PLAN, ELEVATION, or other VIEW.
+Letters used for SECTIONS may repeat for each different bridge element within a set of plans.
+Avoid the use of double lettered SECTIONS (e.g. SECTION AA-AA). - Do not associate SECTIONS to the component(s) they are detailing (e.g. ABUTMENT SECTION A-A); instead use lettered sections (e.g. SECTION A-A) for all components.

+- All SECTION views shall be taken from a PLAN, ELEVATION, or other VIEW.
 Do not take a SECTION from another SECTION. - A SECTION view shall show all intersecting lines that intersect the SECTION cut plane, whereas a VIEW is a projection.
 Unlike a VIEW, do not show hidden lines, reinforcement, or other items beyond the cut plane in a SECTION.
 For an example of a SECTION view, see Figure 1.1.2.